 WORKING WITH YOUR PHYSICIAN

-- What is the treatment strategy?
+- What are the treatment options for PSC?

-- How often should I follow up for an office visit?
+- How often should I see you?

 - Is there a support group in my area?
 Check out this list of local and online support groups.